faa5115/reconstruction/README.md

 where $$\mathbf{y}$$ is the vector of undersampled coil images, and $$\mathbf{S}$$ is the concatenated sensitivity maps.
 The desired image $$\mathbf{m}$$ is then obtained by solving this system using least-squares or regularized inversion techniques.

-I provide an implementation of SENSE in `func_SENSE.m`.
+I provide an implementation of SENSE in `SENSE_fa1D.m`.
 This function takes as input the undersampled multi-channel image data and the coil sensitivity maps, then solves for the fully sampled reconstruction.

 ### Spatial Harmonics in k-Space
 Before discussing GRAPPA, it is useful to examine the concept of **spatial harmonics** in k-space.
 Because phased-array coils have distinct spatial sensitivity patterns, the k-space data from each coil contains modulated versions of the underlying object.
 This modulation creates additional harmonics in k-space that allow for reconstruction of missing k-space lines.